 Though inbox.com does not offer you the instant messenger, it is listed in the preferred free email services as this web-based email service offers you the best spam filtering features.
 Once you sign in, you will be given 5 GB Webmail account and 30 GB of Online Storage, and you can send mail of size 20 MB.
 This is one of the biggest advantages of inbox.com.
 It supports POP access and does not support IMAP access.
-You can create a white list with the list of email address from whom you want to receive emails and blocking others.
+You can create a white list with the list of email addresses from whom you want to receive emails and blocking others.

 iCloud free email service is from Apple and is well known for sending large files.
 You can send up to files of large size and recipients can download it easily.
 It supports IMAP access and provides filters and sort to emails.
 It provides 5 GB internal storage, and it is easy to set up iCloud Mail on Outlook and other Apple devices. iCloud Mail does not show any advertisements.
 You can also download iCloud for Windows.

 Mail.com mostly concentrates on filtering the spam and keeping you safe from malware attacks.
 It allows you to send large files of size up to 50 MB, and it is the most preferred email service because of this reason.
 It is very easy to create filters and route emails to particular folders directly.
 One of the most attractive features of Mail.com is, you can set the specific time to delete emails automatically along with spam and trash folders.
 It allows you to select from the various available domain names like musician.org, engineer.com, myself.com, and much more.

 7. GMX Mail

 GMX Mail is a free advertising-supported email service provided by GMX, one of Germany’s largest internet service providers.
 You can access received GMX Mail via webmail or POP3 or IMAP4 protocols.
 Mail is sent using SMTP.